diku-dk/cmis-online/docs/index.md

 Registered students at the University of Copenhagen can physically participate and receive ECTS credits for this course.
 Therefore, they will need to fill out quizzes and submit their exercise hnd-ins through the University of Copenhagen system, <a href="[url]https://absalon.ku.dk/courses/72771">Absalon</a>.

 <h3>Online students</h3>
 Since this course is fully open, you are more than welcome to follow along.
-Unfortunately quizzes cannot be taken at this point, but they mostly check backgroiund knowledge.
+Unfortunately quizzes cannot be taken at this point, but they mostly check background knowledge.
 Exercises can be followed along using the provided Jupyter notebooks, but they will not be graded.

 <h2>Teachers and TA</h2>
 <ul>